 • We are a community based service covering Derby City and South Derbyshire.

-• We offer clinic appointments at Royal Derby Hospital / London Road Community Hospital and community health centres.
+• We offer clinic appointments at Royal Derby Hospital / Florence Nightingale Community Hospital and community health centres.

 • Working as part of a team, we will assess you and provide you with advice and/or treatment to meet your therapy goals.